 Install Mission Control on OpenShift

-You can install Mission Control within an OpenShift environment.
-Red Hat OpenShift is a cloud-native platform that leverages Kubernetes to streamline application development.
-OpenShift offers automated installation, upgrades, and lifecycle management for the container stack, encompassing the operating system, Kubernetes, cluster services, and applications.
+This guide explains how to install Mission Control in an OpenShift environment.
+OpenShift is a cloud-native platform built on Kubernetes that provides automated installation, upgrades, and lifecycle management for containerized applications.

 Prerequisites